 Crispy Skillet Potato Hash

 Buttermilk Biscuits with local jams and honey

-During the breakfast for dinner hour we had music by a very
+During dinner we had music by a very

 special bluegrass band that played in the picnic shelter.